Hanna Mariën: Athletics

 Mariën reached the semi-final at the 2006 European Championships and won the bronze medal at the 2007 Summer Universiade.
 At the 2007 World Championships she won a bronze medal in the 4 × 100 m relay, together with teammates Olivia Borlée, Élodie Ouédraogo and Kim Gevaert.
 With 42.75 seconds the team set a new Belgian record.

 At the 2008 Summer Olympics Mariën competed in the 4 × 100 m relay, together with Gevaert, Borlée and Ouédraogo.
 In their first round heat they placed first in front of Great Britain, Brazil and Nigeria.
 Their time of 42.92 seconds was the third time overall out of sixteen participating nations.
 With this result they qualified for the final in which they sprinted to a time of 42.54 seconds and the second place, 0.23 seconds behind Russia.
 In 2016, after Yuliya Chermoshanskaya's re-tested samples revealed two illegal substances, Russia was disqualified promoting Belgium to first place.
-She was awarded the gold medal eight years late on September 10, 2016.
+She and her teammates were awarded their gold medals after eight years, on September 10, 2016.